On-Site Career Services

 Additional resources include online career development presentations, information on resume and cover letter writing, samples of resumes from different majors, as well as a career development and job search resource sheet for specific majors.
 Click here to learn more about our online career resources.

 To prepare to interact successfully with employers, students and alumni are encouraged to participate in a mock interview, a simulated interview with a member of the career staff.
 Interview questions are used that can simulate actual inquiries from employers.
 Following the interview, the participant will receive feedback of verbal and non-verbal responses, including use of body language and the content of responses.
 To schedule an appointment for a mock interview, call 617-879-2299 or email the center at email@example.com

-The Center for Career and Professional Development also provides a Student/Alumni Resource and Technology area in which career resources can be accessed, including online job listings through Wheelock Works, guides and directories for different disciplines, registration testing materials, internship listings, major specific career guides, and career development materials.
+Career Services also provides a Student/Alumni Resource and Technology area in which career resources can be accessed, including online job listings through Wheelock Works, guides and directories for different disciplines, registration testing materials, internship listings, major specific career guides, and career development materials.
 The Resource Center is open during office hours.

-The Center for Career and Professional Development sponsors career development workshops throughout the academic year, and in many instances, in collaboration with departmental faculty.
+Career Services sponsors career development workshops throughout the academic year, and in many instances, in collaboration with departmental faculty.
 Programs are also presented to assist students with a job or graduate school search.
-A schedule of career events, including date, time, and location, will be posted on the Center's Calendar.
+A schedule of career events, including date, time, and location, will be posted on the Wheelock calendar.

-The Center also collaborates with employers in social/human services, nonprofit organizations, and public and private schools to bring organizations on campus during the spring semester for Career Fairs.
+Career Services also collaborates with employers in social/human services, nonprofit organizations, and public and private schools to bring organizations on campus during the spring semester for Career Fairs.
 These events promote positive face to face interactions and connections between students, alumni, and employers.
-All students are actively encouraged to participate in these events for their career and professional development.
+All students are actively encouraged to participate in these events.